-- 365.(1) A person commits an offence if- - (a) he does any unauthorised act in relation to a computer; - (b) at the time he does the act he knows that it is unauthorised; and - (c) he intends by doing the act to intercept or cause to be intercepted, directly or indirectly, any non-public electronic transmission or electro-magnetic emission of computer data to, from or within a computer, by any electro-magnetic, acoustic, mechanical or other technical means. - (2) The intention referred to in subsection (1)(c) need not relate to- - (a) any particular computer; - (b) any particular transmission or emission; - (c) any particular data; or - (d) a transmission or emission of any particular kind.
+- 365.(1) A person commits an offence if- - (a) he does any unauthorised act in relation to a computer; - (b) at the time he does the act he knows that it is unauthorised; and - (c) he intends by doing the act to intercept or cause to be intercepted, directly or indirectly, any non-public electronic transmission or electro-magnetic emission of computer data to, from or within a computer, by any electro-magnetic, acoustic, mechanical or other technical means.

-Making, supplying or obtaining articles for use in offence under section 362, 364 or 365.
+- (2) The intention referred to in subsection (1)(c) need not relate to- - (a) any particular computer; - (b) any particular transmission or emission; - (c) any particular data; or - (d) a transmission or emission of any particular kind.

-366.(1) A person commits an offence if he makes, adapts, supplies or offers to supply any article intending it to be used to commit, or to assist in the commission of, an offence under section 362, 364 or 365.
+Making, supplying or obtaining articles for use in offence under section 362, 364, 365 or 366A.

-- (2) A person commits an offence if he supplies or offers to supply any article believing that it is likely to be used to commit, or to assist in the commission of, an offence under section 362, 364 or 365. - (3) A person commits an offence if he obtains or possesses any article with a view to its being supplied for use to commit, or to assist in the commission of, an offence under section 362, 364 or 365. - (4) In this section "article" includes any programme or data held in electronic form.
+- 366.(1) A person commits an offence if he makes, adapts, supplies or offers to supply any article intending it to be used to commit, or to assist in the commission of, an offence under section 362, 364, 365 or 366A. - (2) A person commits an offence if he supplies or offers to supply any article believing that it is likely to be used to commit, or to assist in the commission of, an offence under section 362, 364, 365 or 366A. - (3) A person commits an offence if he obtains or possesses any article- - (a) intending to use it to commit, or assist in the commission of, an offence under section 362, 364, 365 or 366A; or - (b) with a view to its being supplied for use to commit, or to assist in the commission of, an offence under section 362, 364, 365 or 366A. - (4) In this section "article" includes any programme or data held in electronic form and a computer password, access code or similar data, other than in electronic, by which the whole or any part of a computer system is capable of being accessed.